Commune-level subdivisions (Vietnam)

 As of 31 December 2008, there were a total of 9,111 communes in Vietnam excluding townships and wards.
 Each commune may consist of a number of towns and villages; but often wards and commune-level towns (mostly from urban districts) are divided into residential neighborhoods or wards which differ from rural communes.

-As of 31 December 2009, there were a total of 11,112 commune-level subdivisions in Vietnam including townships and wards.
+As of 31 December 2009, there were a total of 11,112 commune-level subdivisions in Vietnam, including townships and wards.
 Thanh Hóa Province has the highest number of communes in any province of Vietnam with a total of 637 commune-level subdivisions.

+As of 1 July 2025, according to the 2025 administrative reformation plans, there were a total of 3,321 commune-level subdivisions in Vietnam, including communes, wards and special administrative regions.
+Thanh Hóa province still has the highest number of commune-level subdivisions with a total of 166.